upa/af-graft/docker/README.md

 $ docker run --net=none -d -it --name net1 ubuntu bash
 ```

-This creates a container named `net1`. --net=none just creates
+This creates a container named `net1`. --net=none just creates a
 separated network namespace and configures nothing.
 This container
 will only contains graft endpoints on its network namespace.
 Thus, any
 interfaces, addresses, and connectivity are unnecessary.